 How will speakers enter the session?

-When you add a speaker to this session, an automatic email will be sent to them, from that email, they can click the link to join the session.
+When you add a speaker to this session, we will send an automatic email to them.
+From that email, they can click the link to join the session.

-When assigned to one or more Workshop sessions, speakers will be able to join them through the My Speaking Schedule page.
+When assigned to one or more Workshop sessions, speakers can join them through the My Speaking Schedule page.